sixty-north/cosmic-ray/docs/distributed.rst

     celery -A cosmic_ray.tasks.worker worker

 You should do this, of course, from the virtual environment into which you've installed Cosmic Ray.
-Similary, you need to make sure that the worker is in an environment in which it can import the modules under test.
+Similarly, you need to make sure that the worker is in an environment in which it can import the modules under test.
 Generally speaking, you can meet both of these criteria if you install Cosmic Ray into and run workers from a virtual environment into